ZhuSniffsTheRose/FragmentCrossModuleJump/README.md

 [references](https://developer.android.com/guide/navigation/navigation-nested-graphs)

+## Todo
-Todo: 1.The solution about the Fragement back to the start potin.
-2.pass params between fragments.
+- The solution about the Fragement back to the start potin.
+- Pass params between fragments.